 GPS 64.9417° N, 23.3069° W

 Kirkjufell is located on the North Coast of the Snæfellsnes Peninsula in West Iceland.
 At approximately 185 km (115 mi) from the capital of Reykjavík, and about 110 km (70 miles) away from Borgarnes on the Ring Road, Kirkjufell is very accessible.
 Additionally, both Kirkjufell and Kirkjufellsfoss waterfall are within a walking reach from the town, Grundarfjörður.
 It sure makes a change from the classic day tours like the popular Golden Circle road trip!

-Driving from Reykjavík to Kirkjufell is very achievable and will take roughly 2 and a half hours, serving as a great day trip away from the capital.
-Taking Road 1 and heading North through the undersea tunnel, follow along road 1 until you reach Borgarnes.
-When you reach the outskirts of town take road number 54 at the roundabout.
+Driving from Reykjavík to Kirkjufell is very achievable and will take roughly two and a half hours, serving as a great day trip away from the capital.
+Taking Road 1 and heading North through the undersea tunnel, follow along Road 1 until you reach Borgarnes.
+When you reach the outskirts of town, take road number 54 at the roundabout.
 Stay on this road until you reach Grundarfjörður, there is no way of missing the mountains now!

 If you don't fancy driving there yourself, there are several guided tour options for you to choose from.
 The Snaefellsnes day tour departs from Reykjavik and the overnight Snaefellsnes tour adds even more time to spend exploring this beautiful peninsula.

 Kirkjufell’s attractiveness is not limited to the mountain itself.
 A great portion of its popularity is contributed by the mountain’s surroundings - such as the beautiful Kirkjufellsfoss waterfall.
 Almost every visitor comes to this location to find the best viewpoints for the aesthetic composition of the mountain and the waterfall.